Standards

-The State Chief Information Officer (SCIO) is responsible for overseeing a planning framework that collaboratively develops and publishes information technology standards that guide procurement, architecture, design, engineering, and operational activities:
+The state chief information officer is responsible for a planning framework to collaboratively develop and publish information technology standards and guidelines.

 All Standards Documents